JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8028 days**.

-And here is a just a random fact -  **The rarest chocolate bar in the world is the Porcelana bar.
-There are only 20,000 of these bars produced a year, and they sell for $90 per pound**.
+And here is a just a random fact -  **Battle Creek, Michigan is referred to as the "Cereal Bowl of America."
+The city produces the most breakfast cereals than any other city in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)